alexpuente0/mathmagicians/README.md

 # Math Magicians

-> This project its a Single Page Application which includes a homepage, a calculator and a math-related quote.
+> This project its a Single Page Application which includes a homepage, an interactive calculator and a math-related quote.

 ## Built With